How to become a Product Manager

 As part of the “How to Become a Product Manager” course, this career introduction provides a comprehensive overview of the responsibilities and skills required to excel in a product management career.
 By mastering these competencies, you will be well-prepared to take on the challenges and opportunities that arise in product management roles.

-Career Responsibilities:
+Career Responsibilities

 • Product Strategy: Develop and execute a comprehensive product strategy aligned with the organization’s goals and market demand.
 Conduct market research, gather customer insights, and analyze competitive landscapes to identify opportunities and define product vision.